LeoBlanchette/torah_food_symbolism_analysis/README.md

 > Who knoweth the **spirit of man that goeth upward**, and the spirit of the **beast that goeth downward** to the earth?

-Ultimately the beast goes to hell, the man goes to heaven.
+Ultimately the beast goes to hell, the man eventually goes to heaven.

 This is shown in Psalms: